Ping Remulla: Early political career

 Official portrait of Remulla as the member of the Cavite Provincial Board.

 He entered politics in 2018 upon becoming a municipal councilor of Indang, Cavite, from 2018, serving until 2019, when he sought a seat in the Cavite Provincial Board.
 He was elected, placing first out of four candidates.
 He was re-elected in 2022.

 House of Representatives

 Elections

 On May 23, 2022, Remulla's father, Jesus Crispin, was offered the position of secretary of justice under the incoming administration of then-president-elect Bongbong Marcos.
 He accepted the position, resigning his rights to the seat before his second consecutive term as a representative began to assume the office, triggering a special election for his seat.
 As the son of the previous congressman, the younger Remulla was seen as the favorite to win the election.
-He went on to win, receiving 66.68% of the vote.
+He went on to win, receiving 66.68% of the votes.

-Remulla was re-elected to a full term as representative in 2025.
+Remulla was re-elected to a full term in 2025, garnering 80.88% of the votes.

 Tenure

-Remulla was sworn into office at the Batasang Pambansa Complex on February 28, three days following his election.
-His brother, Abeng, filled the seat he vacated in the Cavite Provincial Board to finish his term expiring on June 30, 2025.
+Remulla was sworn into office at the Batasang Pambansa Complex on February 28, 2023, three days following his election.
+His brother, Abeng, filled the seat he vacated in the Cavite Provincial Board to finish his term that would expire on June 30, 2025.